 Invasive, non-native plants.
 Nationwide, invasive species have been identified as the second highest threat to biological diversity, second only to loss of species and habitat from development and urban sprawl (Stein et al., 2000).
 Control of invasive non-native plants is expensive, resources are limited, and management efforts must be prioritized (Hiebert and Stubbendieck, 1993).
 The goal of management is to prevent the worst invasive species from becoming established in high-quality natural communities.
+Eradication is not a practical option for some invasive species already well-established at Goodwin Islands; however, preventing new invasive species from becoming established on the reserve is a viable objective.
 Control efforts will focus on reducing abundance of the most problematic invasive plants in the highest quality natural communities.

-At Catlett Islands, the following invasive species have been documented: common reed (Phragmites australis) (Figure 5), Japanese honeysuckle (Lonicera japonica), and bluntleaved privet (Ligustrum obtusifolium) (Figure 6).
 The Nature Conservancy has compiled natural history, impacts/threats, management, monitoring, research, and extensive bibliographies for many invasive non-native species into "Element Stewardship Abstracts," (ESAs).
-ESAs for the three species above are provided in Appendix D.
+Copies of ESAs for the four species discussed below can be found in Appendix D, along with additional inventory methods and results for the 2004 common reed survey at Goodwin Islands.